pimicah/KaggleLinear_Regression_Proj1/README.md

 In this first section the data will be collected and studied.
 The missing values will be threated or removed.
 Finally, a initial data description will carried out to know the data.
 Therefore some calculations of descriptive statistics will be made, such as kurtosis, skewness, media, fashion, median and standard deviation.

 #### Step 02.
 Feature Engineering:
+In this section, I manipulate the structure of the datetime column to separate the dates and times.
+The times will become its own variable.
+Each time will become its own variable so that we may reference each of the specific 24 hours in the day.

 #### Step 03.
 Data Filtering:
 There's minimal data filtering on this dataset.
+Each column of the data set can be used as a dependent to predict total counts of bikes.
+For this project we will be primarily looking at the temperature.

 #### Step 04.
 Exploratory Data Analysis:
 The exploratory data analysis section consists of count vs datatime scattterplot with a color gradient based on temperature.
 Following the exploratory data analysis two things can be clearly interpreted.
 There is a seasonality to the data, for summer and winter.
 Also the general increase of bike rental counts.
 A possible problem to the linear regression model if the data is non-linear.